As mentioned in the overview,

 Subsection 4.9.12 Your Macros

-These go in the <docinfo>
+These go in the

-section, wrapped in a <macros>
+<docinfo> section, wrapped in a

-element.
+<macros> element.
 Keep them simple—one or two arguments, and one-line definitions.
 This is not the place to be fancy, and not the place to try to end-run the structural aspects of PreTeXt.
-The idea is to define something like \adjoint{A}
+The idea is to define something like

-for the matrix A
+\adjoint{A} for the matrix

-to be a superscript asterisk, and later you can change your mind and use a superscript dagger instead.
+A to be a superscript asterisk, and later you can change your mind and use a superscript dagger instead.
 Keep in the spirit of PreTeXt and use readable, semantic macros.
-For example, do not use \a{A}
+For example, do not use

-for the adjoint of A
+\a{A} for the adjoint of

-.
-Repeating: keep your LaTeX macros simmple, and to a single line.
+LaTeX macros simmple, and to a single line.

 PreTeXt will use your macros correctly for print and for